 Eight

-A poem titled The Kiss reads, "I ran up the door, opened the staircase, put on the prayer, said the pajama, turned off the bed, got into the light, all are because of the kiss he gave me, when he said goodbye."
+A poem reads, "I ran up the door, opened the staircase, put on the prayer, said the pajama, turned off the bed, got into the light, all are because of the kiss you gave me, when you said goodbye." - The Kiss

 Some people left the milonga after a perfect tanda, just to preserve that surprisingly wonderful feeling.